qmk/qmk_firmware/keyboards/handwired/asesmero/2x6/keymaps/via/readme.md

 # VIA Asesmero 2x6 Layout

-A simple layout with 12 keys with shorcuts to assign on OBS or any software You can connect a Neopixel (RGB Led)on PIN F7 to see wich layer is active.
+A simple layout with 12 keys with shorcuts to assign on OBS or any software You can connect a Neopixel (RGB Led) on ProMicro PIN F7 or RP2040 PIN GP29
+to see wich layer is active.

 LAYER 0 (RED)
 +------------+------------+------------+------------+------------+------------+